Main Content

 Program Outcomes (POs)

-• PO1 – Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals and an engineering specialization to the solution of complex engineering problems.
+• PO1: Engineering Knowledge: Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization as specified in WK1 to WK4 respectively to develop to the solution of complex engineering problems.

-• PO2 – Problem Analysis: Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+• PO2: Problem Analysis: Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development.
+(WK1 to WK4)

-• PO4 – Conduct Investigations of Complex Problems: Use research-based knowledge and methods including experiment design, data analysis, interpretation, and synthesis to provide valid conclusions.
+• PO4: Conduct Investigations of Complex Problems: Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions.
+(WK8).

-• PO8 – Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms of engineering practice.
+• PO7: Ethics: Apply ethical principles and commit to professional ethics, human values, diversity and inclusion; adhere to national & international laws.
+(WK9)

-• PO9 – Individual and Team Work: Function effectively as an individual, team member, or leader in diverse and multidisciplinary environments.
+• PO8: Individual and Collaborative Team work: Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.

-• PO11 – Project Management and Finance: Demonstrate knowledge of engineering management principles and apply them to manage projects in multidisciplinary environments.
+• PO10: Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one's own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.

-• PO12 – Life-long Learning: Recognize the need for, and engage in, independent and lifelong learning in the context of technological change.
+• PO11: Life-Long Learning: Recognize the need for, and have the preparation and ability for i) independent and life-long learning ii) adaptability to new and emerging technologies and iii) critical thinking in the broadest context of technological change.
+(WK8)

 Program Specific Outcomes (PSOs)